Shinji Ikari: Rebuild of Evangelion

 In Evangelion: 3.0+1.0 Thrice Upon a Time (2021), the last installment of the saga, Shinji, still distraught over Kaworu's death, wanders without a will to live with Asuka and Rei.
-With the two companions, he reaches a protected citadel called Village-3, which is inhabited by survivors of the various Impacts and is isolated from the outside world.
+With the two companions, he reaches a protected citadel called Village-3, where survivors of the various Impacts live in isolation from the outside world.
 Shinji meets his old classmates, Toji, Kensuke, and Hikari Horaki, and, with help from Asuka and Rei, gradually regains the will to live.
 He then decides to leave with Asuka and the other members of Wille for Antarctica, where he boards Eva-01 to face his father, Gendo, and his Eva-13.
-As he cannot defeat him with brute force, he decides to talk to him instead.
+Unable to defeat Gendo with brute force, Shinji decides to talk to him instead.
 Gendo apologizes to Shinji and embraces him, and Shinji finds himself in a reborn world.
 On a beach, he meets Mari Illustrious Makinami, saying goodbye to all the Evangelions.
-Shortly after, a visibly grown Shinji can be seen in a station; Mari comes to meet him, and the two of them walk together into a new world, holding hands.
+Shortly after, a visibly grown Shinji appears at a station; Mari comes to meet him, and the two of them walk together into a new world, holding hands.
+Mechademia scholar Nicolle Lamerichs observed that the film depicts Shinji through pencil drawings; while the film initially emphasizes the distance between him and Gendo, the narrative later shifts toward showing empathy for Gendo and ultimately provides a happy resolution for both characters.